mich-pest/ros2_navigation_stvl/README.md

       plugins: ["static_layer", "stvl_layer"] # CHANGE THIS LINE
 ```

-and add this part in the local costmap:
+Add this part in the local costmap:
 ```bash
 stvl_layer:
   plugin: "spatio_temporal_voxel_layer/SpatioTemporalVoxelLayer" # For Foxy and later